jcmartins/proposal/design/586-custom-attributes.md

 iterate through JSON data structures instead of unmarshalling in a single shot.

-By combining these two libraries, we can implement a custom unmarshaler and marshaler for any data types that want to use custom attributes.
+By combining these two libraries, we can implement a custom unmarshaler and marshaler for any data types that want to use extended attributes.

 ## Reflection-based encoding and decoding helpers